aidermacs

 file (see details).

-Aidermacs provides intelligent model selection for the solo (non-Architect) mode that automatically detects and integrates with multiple AI providers:
+Aidermacs offers intelligent model selection for solo (non-Architect) mode, automatically detecting and integrating with multiple AI providers:

 - Automatically fetches available models from supported providers (OpenAI, Anthropic, DeepSeek, Google Gemini, OpenRouter)